TZstatsADS/fall2019-proj2--sec1-grp2/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Project Title Lorem ipsum dolor sit amet
+## Project Title: NYC Canopy
-Term: Spring 2019
+Term: Fall 2019

 + Team #2
 + **Canopy NYC: A Shiny App to Map Trees and Pollution**: + Team members